QiyaShu/LBM-DEM-FEM-Coupling/README.md

 ## Installation
 1. install Palabos;
     - git clone https://gitlab.com/unigespc/palabos.git;
+    - git checkout d1cfe102 (to get the old version v2.1r0, new version deleted scons compiler);
     - copy the codes in palabos_changed_code into src\complexDynamics folder;
 2. install LIGGGHTS:
     - git clone https://github.com/CFDEMproject/LIGGGHTS-PUBLIC.git;
     - git checkout b3030a8 (to get the old version v3.1.0);
-    - make yes-ASPHERE yes-RIGID (insert necessary packages, and copy necessary files from lammps/src);
+    - make yes-ASPHERE yes-RIGID yes-SRD (insert necessary packages, and copy necessary files from lammps/src);
     - copy files in the LIGGGHTS_Extra folder to LIGGGHTS-PUBLIC/src (these enable inserting pack of ellipsoids);
     - (make fedora; mpirun lmp_fedora < in.ellipsoid; run an example to see whether LIGGGHTS works well);
     - make makeshlib (update makefile.shlib file, what will be used to build the shared library);